thedatauser/Disaster-Response-Project/README.md

 # Project Description
-This project analyzes disaster data from Appen(opens in a new tab) (formerly Figure 8) and uses that to build a model that classifies messages into 36 different categories.
+This project analyzes disaster data from Appen (formerly Figure 8) and uses that to build a model that classifies messages into 36 different categories.
 The model is deployed as a flask web app which accepts input (disaster messages) from a user and returns the appropriate categories for that message.

 # File Structure
 There are 3 python files to be executed.